Embassy of the United States, Mogadishu: History

 The US became the protecting power for the United Kingdom in Somalia after Somalia severed diplomatic relations with the United Kingdom in 1963, due to a dispute over the administration of the ethnic-Somali Northern Frontier District.
 Besides providing consular assistance for Britons, the embassy was also tasked with the protection of the British embassy compound and its properties.
 The US opened a consulate in Hargeisa the following year to assist Peace Corps activities and represent British interests in the northwestern region of Somalia, which had been under British administration from 1884 to 1960.
 In 1967, the embassy went into a lock down during the Six-Day War between Israel and neighboring Arab countries, which Somalia supported.
-The US was viewed as Israel's protector by Somalis and the embassy was subjected to some minor demonstrations.
+The US was viewed as Israel's protector by Somalis and the embassy was subjected to some minor demonstrations of protesting.

 During the 1969 coup d'état which brought Siad Barre to power, the embassy was blockaded by soldiers, who prevented the movement of persons into or out of the compound for over 24 hours.
 Only the ambassador managed to briefly visit the embassy en route to the Foreign Ministry, where he made a formal complaint against the embassy's blockade.
 In the wake of the coup, the Somali government became patrons of the Soviet Union and China.
 Three days after the coup, the Peace Corps was ordered to leave within three days.
 This soon extended to one week, and many of the volunteers were housed in the homes of embassy staff before being evacuated by a US Air Force plane.
 The Foreign Assistance Act prohibited foreign assistance to nations whose ships engaged in trade with Vietnam.
 After Somali-flagged vessels were observed at port in Hanoi, US development assistance to Somalia was terminated.
 The Barre government responded by expelling the US military attaché, prohibiting local residents from visiting the embassy, and restricting travel by embassy staff to within 40 km of Mogadishu.
 The consulate in Hargeisa was closed and the USAID program, which had more staff than the rest of the embassy, ended.
 However, in the late 1970s, the Soviets became patrons of Ethiopia and in the wake of the Ogaden War between Somalia and Ethiopia, Somalia turned to the West for support.
 The US sought access to airports and ports in Somalia in exchange for military equipment and economic aid.